 What Is An Administrative Appeal?

-An Administrative Appeal allows you a second chance in reversing or stopping an IRS’s decision or action that is unfair or incorrect.
-This may lead to a more favorable outcome for your tax situation.
+An Administrative Appeal gives you a chance to reverse or stop an unfair or incorrect IRS decision or action.
+Consequently, you may receive a more favorable outcome for your tax situation.

 What Is The Administrative Appeal Process?

 All Administrative Appeals are filed through the IRS Office of Appeals.
-If you find yourself in a dispute with the IRS or are going through a tax audit, you have the right to appeal any decision made before going to court.
+This Office is separate from the tax office of the IRS.
+Any taxpayer disputing an IRS decision or tax audit has the right to appeal before going to court.
 The appeal method is often more cost effective than going to court.

-The timing for filing an Administrative Appeal depends on the type of Administrative Appeal being filled.
-It is often best to file for an appeal:
+The timing for filing an Administrative Appeal depends upon the type being filled.
+You should file an appeal as:

-- as soon as possible after the IRS makes a decision you disagree with
+- soon as possible after the IRS makes a decision you disagree with

-- as soon as possible when being audited by the IRS so that no actions are taken by the IRS before you can appeal.
+- soon as possible when being audited by the IRS so that no actions are taken before you can appeal